Jake H. Jacobsen

 • Loss or Grief External link

-In New York I lived through the AIDS pandemic and 9/11 working with people dealing with PTSD.
-Today we are living through another pandemic with Covid-19, as well as major socio-political upheaval.
-These events profoundly changed me as a person and as a therapist.
-Honing my skills in working with people dealing with trauma and loss became a focal point of my training as a therapist.
-Trauma and loss are often the roots of complicated mental health issues such as PTSD, anxiety and depression.
+The AIDS pandemic and 9/11 brought an urgent need for grief counseling.
+Those events profoundly changed me as a person and as a therapist.
+Honing my skills with trauma and loss became a focal point of my training as a therapist.
+Trauma and loss are often the roots of mental health challenges such as PTSD, anxiety and depression.
+Today we are living through another major loss with our country sliding into authoritarianism.
+Processing grief allows for living with loss without losing ourselves.

 Contact Jake H.